sureshbathala01/Primary-Vagrant/README.md

 ###Postfix Configuration

 Postfix is configured and set to use your host computer as a mail relay.
-To receive messages you will need an application such as [MockSmtp](http://mocksmtpapp.com) on your host computer configured to listen on port 1025
+To receive messages you can use the built in [MailCatcher installation](http://mailcatcher.pv:1080) (this will prevent your real SMTP mail server and mailbox from getting too much abuse).

 ##Note